JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 >Ordinary unconsciousness means being identified with your thought processes and emotions, your reactions, desires, and aversions.
 It is most people's normal state.
 In that state, you are run by the egoic mind, and you are unaware of Being.

->The unease of ordinary unconsciousness turns into the pain of deep unconsciousness a state of more acute and more obvious suffering or unhappiness when things “go wrong,” when the ego is threatened or there is a major challenge, threat, or loss, real or imagined, in your life situation or conflict in a relationship.
+>The unease of ordinary unconsciousness turns into the pain of deep unconsciousness a state of more acute and more obvious suffering or unhappiness when things "go wrong," when the ego is threatened or there is a major challenge, threat, or loss, real or imagined, in your life situation or conflict in a relationship.
 It is an intensified version of ordinary unconsciousness, different from it not in kind but in degree.
 >
 >In ordinary unconsciousness, **habitual resistance to or denial of what is creates the unease and discontent that most people accept as normal living**.
 When this resistance becomes intensified through some challenge or threat to the ego, it brings up intense negativity such as anger, acute fear, aggression, depression, and so on.
 Deep unconsciousness often means that the pain-body has been triggered and that you have become identified with it.